- Phase 1b trial with intranasal betahistine for prevention of antipsychotic-induced weight gain progressing towards final read-out

 Conference Call & Webcast Information

-Auris Medical will host a conference call and webcast to present its first-half 2019 results and a business update today, August 15, 2019, at 8:00 am Eastern Time (2:00 pm Central European Time).
-To participate in this conference call, dial +1-866-966-1396 (toll free) or +1-631-510-7495, and enter passcode 2228118.
-A live webcast of the conference call can be accessed in the Investor Relations section of the Auris Medical website at www.aurismedical.com.
-A replay will be available approximately two hours following the live call.
+Auris Medical will host a conference call and webcast to present the second half and full year 2019 financial results and to provide a business update today, April 16, 2020, at 8:00 am Eastern Time (2:00 pm Central European Time).
+To participate in this conference call, dial +1-866-966-1396 (toll free) or +44 2071 928011 (International), and enter passcode 8599310.
+A live webcast of the conference call is available via this link and also in the Investor Relations section of the Auris Medical website at www.aurismedical.com.
+A replay of the conference call will be available approximately two hours following the live call.

 About Auris Medical

-Auris Medical is a biopharmaceutical company dedicated to developing therapeutics that address important unmet medical needs in neurotology and central nervous system disorders.
-The company is focused on the development of intranasal betahistine for the treatment of vertigo (AM-125) and for the treatment of antipsychotic-induced weight gain and somnolence (AM-201).
-These projects have gone through two Phase 1 trials and entered into proof-of-concept studies in 2019.
+Auris Medical is a biopharmaceutical company dedicated to developing therapeutics that address important unmet medical needs in neurotology and CNS disorders.
+The company is focused on the development of intranasal betahistine for the treatment of vertigo (AM-125) and for the prevention of antipsychotic-induced weight gain and somnolence (AM-201).
+These projects have gone through two Phase 1 trials and moved into proof-of-concept studies in 2019.
 In addition Auris Medical has two Phase 3 programs under development: Sonsuvi® (AM-111) for acute inner ear hearing loss and Keyzilen® (AM-101) for acute inner ear tinnitus.
-The Company was founded in 2003 and is headquartered in Hamilton, Bermuda.
+The Company was founded in 2003 and is headquartered in Hamilton, Bermuda with its main operations in Basel, Switzerland.
 The shares of Auris Medical Holding Ltd. trade on the NASDAQ Capital Market under the symbol “EARS.”

 This press release may contain statements that constitute “forward-looking statements” within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Forward-looking statements are statements other than historical facts and may include statements that address future operating, financial or business performance or Auris Medical’s strategies or expectations.
-In some cases, you can identify these statements by forward-looking words such as “may,” “might,” “will,” “should,” “expects,” “plans,” “anticipates,” “believes,” “estimates,” “predicts,” “projects,” “potential,” “outlook” or “continue,” or the negative of these terms and other comparable terminology.
+In some cases, you can identify these statements by forward-looking words such as “may”, “might”, “will”, “should”, “expects”, “plans”, “anticipates”, “believes”, “estimates”, “predicts”, “projects”, “potential”, “outlook” or “continue”, or the negative of these terms or other comparable terminology.
 Forward-looking statements are based on management’s current expectations and beliefs and involve significant risks and uncertainties that could cause actual results, developments and business decisions to differ materially from those contemplated by these statements.
-These risks and uncertainties include, but are not limited to, Auris Medical’s need for and ability to raise substantial additional funding to continue the development of its product candidates, the timing and conduct of clinical trials of Auris Medical’s product candidates and that such trials will not meet their endpoints , the clinical utility of Auris Medical’s product candidates, the timing or likelihood of regulatory filings and approvals, Auris Medical’s intellectual property position and Auris Medical’s financial position, including the impact of any future acquisitions, dispositions, partnerships, license transactions or changes to Auris Medical’s capital structure, including future securities offerings.
-These risks and uncertainties also include, but are not limited to, those described under the caption “Risk Factors” in Auris Medical’s Annual Report on Form 20-F for the year ended December 31, 2018 and future filings with the Securities and Exchange Commission.
+These risks and uncertainties include, but are not limited to, the delays and other impacts on Auris Medical’s business and clinical trials that may be caused by the COVID-19 pandemic, Auris Medical’s need for and ability to raise substantial additional funding to continue the development of its product candidates, the ability to pursue strategic partnering and non-dilutive funding for its Phase 3 programs, the results of Auris Medical’s review of strategic options and the outcome of any action taken as a result of such review, the timing and conduct of clinical trials of Auris Medical’s product candidates, the clinical utility of Auris Medical’s product candidates, the timing or likelihood of regulatory filings and approvals, Auris Medical’s intellectual property position and Auris Medical’s financial position, including the impact of any future acquisitions, dispositions, partnerships, license transactions or changes to Auris Medical’s capital structure, including future securities offerings.
+These risks and uncertainties also include, but are not limited to, those described under the caption “Risk Factors” in Auris Medical’s Annual Report on Form 20-F for the year ended December 31, 2019, and in Auris Medical's other filings with the SEC, which are available free of charge on the Securities Exchange Commission's website at: www.sec.gov.
+Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those indicated.
+All forward-looking statements and all subsequent written and oral forward-looking statements attributable to Auris Medical or to persons acting on behalf of Auris Medical are expressly qualified in their entirety by reference to these risks and uncertainties.
+You should not place undue reliance on forward-looking statements.
 Forward-looking statements speak only as of the date they are made, and Auris Medical does not undertake any obligation to update them in light of new information, future developments or otherwise, except as may be required under applicable law.
-All forward-looking statements are qualified in their entirety by this cautionary statement.

 Edison Advisors for Auris Medical